 Firstly, this document provides a description of the building blocks that SEMIoTICS uses to ensure security and privacy and how separate modules interact with each other to achieve a consistent and adaptable security and privacy enforcement throughout the different layers of the SEMIoTICS architecture.
+Figure 0 provides all components from the SEMIoTICS architecture in one aggregated view showing nicely that the components involved in security and privacy span across all layers of the architecture.
 Namely, we present in this document the identity management, authentication, Software-Defined-Network security, enforcement of policy-based authorisation, and SPDI patterns monitoring and enforcement.